kristinemlarson/gnssrefl/tests/use_cases/use_nwot.md

 *rinex2snr nwot 2014 270 -archive unavco -rate high -dec 15*

 Both L1 and L2C signals can be used at this site.
 Unfortunately there were not very many L2C satellites at the time it was first installed.
 Nevertheless, there is more than enough to measure snow.
+This quickLook
+command:

 *quickLook nwot 2014 270*

-will produce
+will produce:

 <img src="nwot_L1.png" width="600"/>